Choosing Fireworks: Birthday Ideas

 Two options to consider here are keeping your display short – see above about using just one or two barrages – or using low noise fireworks.
-If it’s the latter then our Quiet And Low Noise Displays section will advise further.
+If it’s the latter then my Quiet And Low Noise Displays section will advise further.

-We also have a Responsible Fireworks Use guide too if you want more advice on being a good neighbour.
+I also have a Responsible Fireworks Use guide too if you want more advice on being a good neighbour.

 Birthday specific ideas